 Downton is a village of 3,000 plus inhabitants situated on the River Avon, just six miles south of Salisbury, surrounded by lovely countryside.
 Village amenities include:

 Plus several shops including the Co-op, Butchers, Fish & Chips, Florist, Pharmacy, Hair Salons, Barbers and Farm Shop.

 There are various options.
 The hall has seven spaces, including a disabled space, and during the day there is generally ample parking available in The Borough.
 Hirers may park in the adjacent primary school car park out of school hours (evenings and weekends ) – see Booking Terms and Conditions.
 Buying into the refreshment options available from The Goat and The Bull Hotel, which are both nearby, enables hirers to park free of charge in their car parks.

 Bus service – the X3 Salisbury to Bournemouth bus service stops outside The Bull Hotel on the A338 from which it is a short walk to the Downton Memorial Centre.

 Road links – both Bournemouth and Southampton are little over half an hour away

 Railway station – Salisbury is the nearest

-The Memorial Centre is owned by the Downton Parish Council and leased to the Memorial Hall Trust.
-The latter is a registered charity, run by a committee of Trustees and local organisation members.
-Users are many and varied from the thriving Friday Country Market, to art groups, children’s activities and various keep fit classes plus business meetings and ad hoc parties including the occasional wedding.
+The Memorial Centre is owned by Downton Parish Council and leased to The Downton Memorial Centre CIO (Charitable Incorporated Organisation).
+The latter is a registered Charity, run by a committee of Trustees.
+Uses of the Memorial Centre, which are many and varied, include art groups, children’s activities, keep fit classes, choirs, business meetings, cinema, stage productions, cookery classes, parties and wedding receptions.